cinemagoer/cinemagoerng/README.rst

 .. admonition::

-   This project and its authors are not affiliated in any way to Internet Movie Dat abase Inc.
+   This project and its authors are not affiliated in any way to Internet Movie Database Inc.
    See the `DISCLAIMER.txt`_ file for details about terms of use.

 CinemagoerNG (Next Generation) is a Python library and command-line utility